Page Designer

 Only existing customers can access some of the links on this page.
 Visit Salesforce Commerce Cloud GitHub Repositories and Access for information about how to get access to the Commerce Cloud repositories.

 Developers play an important role in implementing Page Designer.
 Developers work with the ecommerce marketing director to determine the pages, components, layouts, and assets required for the storefront.
-The developer then creates and uploads custom cartridges that contain reusable page types, component types, and artifacts for the visual editor that help merchants quickly create and implement custom pages.
+The developer then creates and uploads custom cartridges.
+These cartridges contain reusable page types, component types, and visual editor artifacts that help merchants quickly create custom pages.

 Page Designer is a B2C Commerce feature that supports standard development processes and tools for creating reusable page types and component types.
-Merchants can use a visual editor in Business Manager to design, schedule, and publish custom pages in the storefront by dragging the page and component types.
-Merchants can use the same page and component types to create a variety of pages independently, without going back to the developer for updates.
+Merchants use a visual editor in Business Manager to design, schedule, and publish custom storefront pages.
+They create pages by dragging page and component types on to the canvas.
+Merchants can use the same page and component types to create various pages independently, without going back to the developer for updates.
 This topic applies to B2C Commerce.

 The typical Page Designer implementation process includes these steps.

-• The merchant uses the Page Designer visual editor in Business Manager to build storefront pages using the page and component types that the developer has implemented.
+- The merchant uses the Page Designer visual editor in Business Manager to build storefront pages.
+They use the page and component types that the developer implemented.

-We provide example page types and component types to help you quickly get started using Page Designer.
+We provide example page types and component types to help you quickly get started with Page Designer.

 On macOS, you can use the command-line unzip utility to expand the files.

-In addition to following standard best practices for B2C Commerce development, follow these best practices that are specific to Page Designer.
+In addition to following standard B2C Commerce development guidelines, follow these Page Designer-specific recommendations.

-• Do as much planning and gathering of requirements upfront as you can with the merchant and ecommerce director before developing page types and component types.
+Do as much planning and requirements gathering upfront as possible.
+Work with the merchant and ecommerce director before developing page types and component types.

-• Create components that are self-contained so that any region where they’re placed can handle them as “black boxes.”
-To support self-containment, give each component its own default styling, although at times you might need to adjust the styling by specifying custom render settings.
+Create self-contained components so any region can handle them as independent units.
+To support self-containment, give each component its own default styling, although at times you can adjust the styling by specifying custom render settings.

-• For sites that share libraries, assign the same data and the same set of cartridges with the same set of page and component types to each site.
-Sharing data and code ensures that there aren’t inconsistencies between meta definitions and data.
-For example, you could have a page that was known in one site but not another, or two sites that use the same ID for different component types with different sets of attributes, which would result in validation errors.
-Keep in mind that data and code are shared using different mechanisms that might have multiple relationships to sites, as follows:
+For sites that share libraries, assign the same data and the same set of cartridges with the same set of page and component types to each site.
+Sharing data and code makes sure that there aren’t inconsistencies between meta definitions and data.
+For example, you can have a page that was known in one site but not another, or two sites that use the same ID for different component types with different sets of attributes, which would result in validation errors.
+Keep in mind that data and code are shared with different mechanisms that can have multiple relationships to sites, as follows:

-For example, to build a page and anchor to each respective section of the page, or potentially a component at the top with images or links that would anchor below them, do the following:
+For example, you can build a page with anchors to each section.
+You can also create a component at the top with images or links that anchor to sections below.
+Follow these steps:

-1. In each component use a string attribute that is used to define a tag.
+In each component, use a string attribute that defines a tag.

 <a href="#string_attribute_value">Link to the string_attribute_value section</a>